Discovering the Fascinating World of Nanoscience and Nanotechnology

 Graphene and carbon nanotubes: synthesis, properties and applications.

 Colloids and their properties.
 Metal, semiconductor and magnetic nanoparticles.
-Synthesis, properties and applications in sensors, catalysis and nano-medicine.
+Synthesis, properties and applications.

 Nanomaterials based on lipids, polymers and proteins: properties and applications.
 Smart materials: Stimuli responsive and self-healing nanomaterials.
 Molecular motors and switches.